Engagement Terms

 14. CONFIDENTIAL INFORMATION

-14.1 The parties agree that each party must keep confidential all Confidential Information and only use Confidential Information for the purpose of providing or receiving (as the case may be) the Services.
+14.1 The parties agree that each party must keep confidential all Confidential Information and only use Confidential Information solely for the purpose of performing obligations under the Agreement.

 15. PRIVACY

-15.1 We will take reasonable steps to comply with our privacy policy when dealing with your personal information and any other data, information and material which you provide or make available to us in connection with the provision of our Services.
+15.1 We will take reasonable steps to comply with our privacy policy made available on our website when dealing with Your Confidential Information in the provision of our Services.

 16. INDEMNITY AND LIMITATION OF LIABILITY